f5devcentral/f5-agility-labs-waf/docs/class4/module2/lab1/lab1.rst

     |lab21-12|

-    Notice that the **Deployement State** is **Mitigate**.
+    Notice that the **Deployment State** is **Mitigate**.
 Since **approve signatures** was not enabled in the DoS Protection profile, this signature was automatically deployed once computed.
 If desired, enabling the **aprove signatures** option would require user interaction before any mitigations were deployed.

 #.
 Click on the **signature name** (in blue) to examine the contents of the signature.